-With regard to a listing of non-resident ratepayer electors, a candidate may purchase mailing labels and/or postal address lists from the electoral office.
+With regard to a listing of non-resident ratepayer electors, a candidate may purchase electronic postal address lists from the electoral office.

 Candidates or candidate scrutineers may request, before the close of voting, a listing of names of persons from whom voting documents have been returned.
 Such a request can be supplied in either hardcopy or electronic copy, and a reasonable charge will be made for this.
-[Section 68 (6) Local Electoral Act 2001].
+[Section 68 (6) Local Electoral Act 2001]